“Well I guess Your Traveling Days Are Over.”

 Every age and stage has its challenges when it comes to traveling so why not start early?

-We arrived at our destination in early afternoon.
+We arrived at Santorini early in the afternoon.
 We put the babies down for a nap for an hour or two.
-We spent the rest of the day doing everything we could to keep the babies awake, even though they protested, until their regular bed time (around 9:30 for us).
+To help our baby with jet lag, we spent the rest of the day doing everything we could to keep the babies awake, even though they protested, until their regular bed time (around 9:30 for us).
 In the end jet lag + overtired baby = a rough bed time.
-Our babe finally fell asleep close to midnight.
+Our baby finally fell asleep close to midnight.

 Every night bed time shifted about 30 minutes earlier until we settled at around 10:30.
 We embraced the European style of eating late at night and enjoyed sleeping in a little later than usual.
-Subsequently, we didn’t plan anything in the morning so that we could sleep as long as the babies did and enjoy a leisurely breakfast – most breakfast buffets were served until at least 10:30 or 11 a.m. anyway.
+Subsequently, we didn’t plan any activities in the morning so that we could sleep as long as the babies did and enjoy a leisurely breakfast – most breakfast buffets in Greece were served until at least 10:30 or 11 a.m. anyway.

-With the exception of Athens, where we booked a vacation home rental at the foot of the Acropolis (location, location, location!), we stayed in hotels.
-To make things as easy as possible, we made sure that all hotels included breakfast and had a pool.
+With the exception of Athens, where we booked a vacation home rental at the foot of the Acropolis (location, location, location!), we stayed at hotels in Greece with our baby.
+To make things as easy as possible, we made sure to pick baby-friendly hotels that included breakfast and had a pool.

 Being able to enjoy a breakfast at the hotel and get ourselves and the babies ready for the day at our own pace made the day that much more enjoyable.
 No one wants to start their day “hangry” or walking all over town looking for a café or restaurant that’s open first thing in the morning.

-We brought one large suitcase and a carry-on each.
-In our luggage we had clothing, bathing suits, hats and sunscreen.
-We also brought a Kidco PeaPod for baby to sleep in, a sound machine (in hindsight we should have just used an app on our phones), receiving blankets, diapers and wipes (enough for the whole trip, though you could purchase at your destination), and a first aid kit.
+In our packed luggage we had clothing, bathing suits, hats and sunscreen.
+We also brought a Kidco PeaPod for baby to sleep in, a travel sound machine (in hindsight we should have just used an app on our phones), receiving blankets, diapers and wipes (enough for the whole trip, though you could purchase at your destination), and a first aid kit.

 Our stroller, a Mountain Buggy Nano, was the perfect lightweight travel stroller for traveling with a baby.
 It reclines for sleeping, folds up so small it can be considered a carry-on, has a large canopy, a 5 point harness and a large basket underneath.
-We brought a head/neck support pillow to make it more comfortable for baby to sleep in it.
+We brought a head/neck support pillow to make it more comfortable for our baby to sleep in the travel stroller.

-Two weeks flew by!
-We did and saw way more than we thought we would and felt that traveling with our daughter opened up more conversations with locals.
+Our 2-week family Greece holiday flew by!
+We did and saw way more than we thought we would and felt that traveling with our baby daughter opened up more conversations with locals.
 It forced us to slow down and take in each site for longer than we might have otherwise.
 Each day we picked one thing that we wanted to do and considered anything else a bonus.

-If you want to see how we spent our time in Greece, read on!
+If you want to see how we spent our time traveling to Greece with a baby, read on!
 If not, skip to the bottom for a few tips that we learned from our trip and how you can prepare to head out on your first family vacation!

 We stayed in Kamari, which was outside of the main tourist area, allowing us to get a beautiful hotel with breakfast and a stunning pool for a really affordable rate.
-We were also a short walk from restaurants, corner stores and a block from the city bus stop.
+From our Kamari hotel, we were also a short walk from restaurants, corner stores and a block from the city bus stop.

 On the first day, we took the city bus (it was an air conditioned coach bus) to Oia and Fira to wander the narrow streets and enjoy breathtaking views of the sea.
 We made the mistake of bringing a stroller, save yourself the headache and just use a carrier – there are so many stairs that we spent more time carrying the stroller than pushing it!

-On Day 2, we wanted to see the sunset but heard that you have to snag a spot in Fira hours before the actual sunset.
+On our second day in Santorini, we wanted to see the sunset but heard that you have to snag a spot in Fira hours before the actual sunset.
 We weren’t interested in doing that, knowing that the buses would be packed and we would have potentially tired and cranky babies on our hands.

-We arrived in Naxos in the afternoon, after a morning spent by the pool in Santorini, and were able to walk to our hotel from the ferry port.
-We spent a full day exploring Naxos including the beautiful portara, a 2500 year old marble structure that was the entrance to an ancient temple.
+After a morning spent by the pool in Santorini, we arrived in Naxos in the afternoon and were able to walk to our hotel from the ferry port.
+We spent a full day exploring Naxos including the beautiful portara, a 2,500 year old marble structure that was the entrance to an ancient temple.

-The portara faces Delos, the birthplace of Appolo, and has a beautiful view of Naxos town.
+The portara faces Delos, the birthplace of Apollo, and has a beautiful view of Naxos town.
 Naxos was incredibly walkable and a great place to use the stroller.
-The waterfront is flat and while other areas of the town are quite hilly, they are still mostly accessible.
+The waterfront is flat and, while other areas of the town are quite hilly, they are still mostly accessible.

-The food was super affordable, our hotel had a beautiful pool and everything was walking distance, including the ferry port.
-It also felt more authentic than Santorini or Mykonos.
+The food in Naxos was super affordable, our hotel had a beautiful pool and everything was walking distance, including the ferry port.
+Naxos also felt more authentic than Santorini or Mykonos.

 Have the best day at the beach with your baby with these baby beach essentials.

-We spent 3 nights in Mykonos.
-We stayed a 15 minute walk outside of “downtown” Mykonos but the walk along the busy road was a little nerve racking.
+We spent 3 nights in Mykonos with our baby.
+Our hotel was a 15-minute walk outside of “downtown” Mykonos but the walk along the busy road was a little nerve racking.
 We spent a day walking around Mykonos, poking into stores and eating gelato.

 We got up early in the morning to make sure we were able to get to the Acropolis before the crowds.
 Despite getting there within an hour of opening we still found a huge line.
 We stood in line briefly, but “families come first in Greece!” a local said and dragged us to the front of the line and ushered us in.

-Acropolis Museum: This is another MUST SEE!!
-I would recommend going to see it before you go to the Acropolis site, if possible, to learn about the restoration process and see some of the original artifacts.
+The Acropolis Museum another MUST SEE!!
+I would recommend going to see the Acropolis Museum before you go to the Acropolis site, if possible, to learn about the restoration process and see some of the original artifacts.
 It definitely gave us amazing perspective of what kind of place the Acropolis was in Athen’s heyday!

-We went as soon as it opened in the morning timing it with baby’s first nap (in the stroller).
-The museum is completely accessible and has a nursing room and accessible washrooms with change tables.
+We went to the Acropolis Museum as soon as it opened in the morning timing it with baby’s first nap (in the stroller).
+The Acropolis Museum is completely stroller accessible and has a nursing room and accessible washrooms with change tables.

-Delphi itself was not stroller friendly but the museum was and with a parking lot nearby you could easily run back to grab your stroller if need be.
-We walked from our hotel and so relied on the carrier.
+Delphi itself was not stroller-friendly but the museum was and with a parking lot nearby you could easily run back to grab your stroller if need be.
+We walked from our Delphi hotel and so relied on the carrier.
 We walked the historical site first (timing it with the baby’s nap again) and then explored the indoor museum afterwards as an escape from the heat.

-Unfortunately, there was no change tables or nursing rooms.
+Unfortunately, there were no change tables or nursing rooms.
 The staff was accommodating and kind but it wasn’t the easiest spot to change or feed the babies.
-We spent a day here before heading to Meteora the next morning.
+We spent a day in Delphi before heading to Meteora the next morning.